emilysas/CV/README.md

 # Emily Sas

 I am a passionate junior web developer with an particular interest in test driven development and object oriented design.
-I love writing elegant code and derive great satisfaction from writing one line long wherever possible.
+I love writing elegant code and derive great satisfaction from writing methods that are one line long wherever possible.
 I'm looking for a part-time position that will allow me to learn as much as I possibly can.

 ## Skills